wogsland/GiftBox/js/readme.md

 ```

 In this example `.Button` is our block, but we can see that a button can have a `.Button__label` and a `.Button__icon`.
-It can also have the classes `.Button--disabled` or `.Button--small`.
+It can also have the modifier classes `.Button--disabled` or `.Button--small`.

 ## Refactoring Legacy Code
 * Step one of the refactor is to separate vendor files from Sizzle files.
 Vendor files can be concatenated in the order